 I'm a knitter, mother, sister, and friend who likes to write cute and simple knitting patterns for babies.

-This purple baby sweater pattern is a very simple design for knitters.
+This baby sweater pattern is a very simple design for knitters.
 It is mostly knitted with stockinette stitches for the whole body, rib stitches for edges and collar, just two braided cables in the front, and also seamless knitting.
-It can make babies comfortably warm in the cold weather.
-How-to-knit videos are featured at the end to help beginners follow along easily.
+This sweater can keep a baby comfortably warm in cold weather.
+Video tutorials are featured at the end to help beginners follow along easily.

 - Skill Level: Intermediate